visaub/Forum-Registrer/README.md

 # Forum Registrer

 App that can be used for the check in of attendances on big events with many activities.
 It includes a QR scanner.
-Credit most be given to <a href="https://github.com/HackAssistant/registration">HackAssistant</a> and <a href="https://github.com/jandrikus">Jandrikus</a>.
+Credit must be given to <a href="https://github.com/HackAssistant/registration">HackAssistant</a> and <a href="https://github.com/jandrikus">Jandrikus</a>.

 For deploying this web-app it is highly recommended to use <a href='https://www.pythonanywhere.com'> pythonanywhere</a>, because it the easiest platform to use.